top of page

 - There is a simple organization method (taught by Kimberly in the class) to produce work much faster and better

-Writing for Discovery: A Genealogy Mindset Makeover by Kimberly Powell will be offered in early 2023.
+Writing for Discovery: A Genealogy Mindset Makeover by Kimberly Powell will be offered soon.
 You can find more information and sign up to receive course notices at https://levelupgenealogy.com/writing-for-discovery-course/

 *I was not asked to review the class and received nothing for doing so.
 I chose to review it because it is a wonderful resource that will help solve tough genealogy problems.